Skip to main content

 The settings menu gives you options for configuring DJ.Studio.

-Open the settings menu by clicking the cog icon in the right corner of the top bar.
+Open the settings menu by clicking the cog icon in the right corner of the top bar of the studio.

-There are currently 11 sections in 3 categories
+In the settings menu, there are currently 11 sections in 3 categories:

 Settings